Dedda/goblog/articles/go-tut/go-tut-00.md

 $ go build .
 ```

+You can also compile and run your program with `go run .`

 Right now it will just print `Hello, World!` to the console.
 That is cool but try adjusting the code so it greets only
 you instead of the whole world.
 And maybe add a second line to the output where it says `Goodbye!`.
 You have now
 successfully created your first "complete" go program!